Reynhard Sinaga: Offences and legal proceedings

-The four trials took place between 1 June and 10 July 2018 covering 13 victims, 1 April to 7 May 2019 with 12 victims, 16 September to 4 October 2019 covering 10 victims, and December 2019 with 13 victims, a total of 48 named victims out of at least 206 Sinaga is believed to have raped while they were unconscious.
+The four trials encompass 48 named victims out of at least 206 Sinaga is believed to have raped while they were unconscious.
 Police have been unable to trace 70 of his victims.

-Sinaga was convicted of 136 counts of rape, 14 counts of sexual assault, eight counts of attempted rape and one count of assault by penetration.
+Sinaga was convicted of 136 counts of rape, 14 counts of sexual assault, eight counts of attempted rape, and one count of assault by penetration.
 His defence barrister said that he could offer no mitigation.
-In the first two trials he was given 88 concurrent life sentences with a minimum 30-year term before being considered for parole.
+In the first two trials, he was given 88 concurrent life sentences with a minimum 30-year term before being considered for parole.
 This was raised to 40 years by the Court of Appeal on 11 December 2020.
 Reporting restrictions were in place until the conclusion of his last trial, after which his crimes were made public for the first time.
 Detectives subsequently set up a hotline with the expectation that dozens of new victims could come forward.
-Sinaga was originally held at HMP Strangeways, and reported as refusing to cooperate with investigators.
+Sinaga was originally held at HMP Strangeways and reported as refusing to cooperate with investigators.
 He was moved to HM Prison Wakefield in April 2020, several months after his final trial.

 On 16 January 2020, Sinaga's case was referred to the Court of Appeal for being too lenient.
 Geoffrey Cox was reported as saying a "whole life order" should be considered for Sinaga, meaning he would never be eligible for parole.
 While a whole life order has never been imposed for crimes other than murder, Judge Suzanne Goddard QC considered this option when sentencing Sinaga and said that he should never be released.
-In her summing up, Judge Goddard commented: "In my judgment you are a highly dangerous, cunning and deceitful individual who will never be safe to be released, but that is a matter for the Parole Board."

-His earliest date of eligibility for a parole board hearing is 2060, when he will be 77 years of age.
+In her summing up, Goddard commented: "In my judgment, you are a highly dangerous, cunning, and deceitful individual who will never be safe to be released, but that is a matter for the Parole Board."
+Sinaga’s earliest date of eligibility for a parole board hearing is 2060, when he will be 77 years of age.